-Graha svara is the starting note of a svara phrase where the same svara is tre one repeated quite often.
-In classification of ragas based on graham svaras we can see that most of the ragas have shadja, panchama as the graham svaras.
-Based on the graham svaras the raga can be classified as
+Graha svara is the starting note of a svara phrase where the same svara is repeated quite often.
+In classification of ragas based on graha svaras we can see that most of the ragas have shadja, panchama as the graha svaras.
+Based on the graha svaras the raga can be classified as

-- 1. Rishabha graham svaras eg. Dvijavanthi - 2.
-Madhyamagraha svaras eg. Vasantha, Varali - 3.
-Panchama graham svaras eg. Sanmukhapriya - 4.
-Dhaivatha graham svara eg. Kharaharapriya - 5.
-Nishada graham eg. Thodi, Mukhari.
+- 1. Rishabha graha svaras eg. Dvijavanthi

+- 2. Madhyamagraha svaras eg. Vasantha, Varali

+- 3. Panchama graha svaras eg. Sanmukhapriya

+- 4. Dhaivatha graha svara eg. Kharaharapriya

+- 5. Nishada graha eg. Thodi, Mukhari.

 Jeevasvaras are they very important in all ragas and is the life given note for a raga.
 It is the svaras that bring out the individuality of the raga.
-Jeeva svaras may be dirgha svaras alsoeg.
-Todi Ga and Dha are jiva svaras.
-In kalyani Ma and Ni are svaras.
-In ragas there will be 1, 2 or 3 jiva svaras or/and svaras can also come as jiva svaras.
+Jeeva svaras may be dirgha svaras also eg. Todi Ga and Dha are jiva svaras.
+In kalyani Ma and Ni are jiva svaras.
+In ragas there will be 1, 2 or 3 jiva svaras.
 Ma of Saranga and Sama are jiva svaras.